Having mental capacity means being able to make and communicate your own decisions.

 Someone may lack mental capacity if they can’t:

-- Understand information given to them about a particular decision
+- understand information about a particular decision

-- Communicate their decision.
+- communicate their decision.

 - A person with mental health problems may be unable to make decisions when they are unwell, but able to make them when they are well.